Theory of versatile fidelity estimation with confidence: Abstract

 \section{Abstract}

 Estimating the fidelity with a target state is important in quantum information tasks.
 Many fidelity estimation techniques present a suitable measurement scheme to perform the estimation.
 In contrast, we present techniques that allow the experimentalist to choose a convenient measurement setting.
-Our primary focus lies on a method that constructs an estimator with nearly minimax optimal confidence interval for any specified measurement setting.
-We demonstrate, through a combination of theoretical and numerical results, various desirable properties for the method: robustness against experimental imperfections, competitive sample complexity, and accurate estimates in practice.
-We compare this method with Maximum Likelihood Estimation and the associated Profile Likelihood method, a Semi-Definite Programming based approach, as well as a popular direct fidelity estimation technique.
+Our primary focus lies on a method that constructs an estimator with nearly minimax optimal confidence intervals for any specified measurement setting.
+We demonstrate, through a combination of theoretical and numerical results, various desirable properties of the method: robustness against experimental imperfections, competitive sample complexity, and accurate estimates in practice.
+We compare this method with Maximum Likelihood Estimation and the associated Profile Likelihood method, a Semi-Definite Programming based approach, direct fidelity estimation, quantum state verification, and classical shadows.
+Our method can also be used for estimating the expectation value of any observable with the same guarantees.